-- At least 5 years of experience in conducting final project evaluations as per the specifications described above.
-Previous experience in evaluations in the field of child protection and projects of capacity-building and system strengthening nature is a strong asset. - Strong skills in developing and using both quantitative and qualitative methods and conducting both types of analysis. - Strong writing skills and ability to convey technical and complex information in a structured, logical, clear and concise manner for different audiences. - Full written and oral proficiency in English for the conduct of data collection and production of reports of quality.
-Knowledge of ChildHub's relevant local languages (Albanian and Romanian in this case) is an asset, but not required if the evaluator is able to arrange necessary translation resources. - Strong computer proficiency in producing written reports of adequate quality and including clean visual representation of data and findings.

-- Experience in working in or knowledge of the region where ChildHub operates and familiarity with the socio-cultural and political context. - Master's degree (or higher) in social sciences, economics, public policy, law, research and evaluation, management or other related field(s) from an accredited university
+- At least 5 years of experience in conducting impact evaluations/studies as per the specifications described above.
+Previous experience in evaluations in the field of child protection and in looking at the impact of online communities of practice on the capacities and the quality of work of professionals is a strong asset. - Strong skills in developing and using both quantitative and qualitative methods and conducting both types of analysis. - Strong writing skills and ability to convey technical and complex information in a structured, logical, clear and concise manner for different audiences. - Full written and oral proficiency in English for the conduct of data collection and production of reports of quality.
+Knowledge of ChildHub's languages (Albanian, Bulgarian, Serbo-Croat-Bosnian or Romanian) is an asset, but not required if the evaluator is able to arrange necessary translation resources. - Strong computer proficiency in producing written reports of adequate quality and including clean visual representation of data and findings. - Experience in working in or knowledge of the region where ChildHub operates and familiarity with the socio-cultural and political context. - Master's degree (or higher) in social sciences, economics, public policy, law, research and evaluation, management or other related field(s) from an accredited university

-The evaluator(s) must not have been involved in the design, implementation or monitoring of this project/programme.
+The evaluator must not have been involved in the design, implementation or monitoring of the ChildHub project.